Testing with PHPSpec

-Option 1: To run or debug PHPSpec tests
+Run or debug PHPSpec tests

-In the Project tool window, select the file or folder to run your tests from and choose Run <file_or_folder_name> or Debug <file_or_folder_name> on the context menu of the selection: PhpStorm generates a default run configuration and starts a run/debug test session with it.
+In the Project tool window, select the file or folder to run your tests from and choose Run '<file or folder>' or Debug '<file or folder>' from the context menu of the selection:

-Option 2: To save an automatically generated default configuration
+Save an automatically generated default configuration

-After a test session is over, choose Save <default_test_configuration_name> on the context menu of the file or folder and choose Save <default_configuration_name> on the context menu.
+After a test session is over, choose Save <default_test_configuration_name> from the context menu of the file or folder.

-Option 3: To run or debug tests through a previously saved run/debug configuration
+Run or debug tests through a previously saved run/debug configuration

-Choose the required PHPSpec configuration from the list on the tool bar and click or .
+Choose the required PHPSpec configuration from the list on the toolbar and click or .

-Option 4: To create a custom run/debug configuration
+Create a custom run/debug configuration